idivait/Ghost/README-idiva.md

 # Working in Ghost
 1. `grunt dev` at root - Starts server and watches for changes.
-2. `yarn run build --environment=production` at `core/client` - Builds admin files with minification (takes a while).
-3. Add a comment to all changes with `idiva` at the end.
+2. Add a comment to all changes with `idiva` at the end.

 # Push changes to server
 1. Change to local project root.